 What are some big successes you’ve had recently?

-My biggest success has been acquiring a customer using ideas/lessons learned from the Charge What You’re Worth course.
+My biggest success has been acquiring a customer using ideas/lessons learned from the free email course.

 I have “niched down” in an even smaller subset of IT than just MS SQL Server and focused on a group of features inside the product.
 I initially thought this would be a limiter, but it has worked out nicely so far, with pre-filtered leads coming to me for specific help.